slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Conceal your intention.'
 'Say less than necessary.'
 'Keep others in suspended terror: cultivate an air of unpredictability.'
-'Assume formlessness.' -- Robert Greene (3rd, 4th, 17th and 48th law of power)*
+'Assume formlessness.' -- Robert Greene (3rd, 4th, 17th and 48th laws of power)*

 However unpredictability can work against you: if you are in a subordinate position, it reduces trust.